Skip to main content

 Inline annotations on the PDF ✓Notebook-level notes

-Audio Overview walkthrough ✓ — read-only narration; can't be cited at a passage or annotated
+Audio Overview walkthrough ✓. read-only narration, can't be cited at a passage or annotated

 Compounding context across projects

-NotebookLM intentionally isolates notebooks: each notebook is a self-contained set of sources and a Q&A surface.
+NotebookLM intentionally isolates projects: each notebook is a self-contained set of sources and a Q&A surface.
 Atlas builds a four-layer persistent graph (citations + mentions + KMs + SMs) across all your projects, so chats, annotations, and maps from one project become context for the next.

 AtlasNotebookLM